 To prepare a delicious beef stroganoff using ground beef, you'll need the following ingredients:

-• Broth: Beef stock is traditional, but chicken stock can also be used for a different flavor profile.
+- Broth: Beef stock is usual but you can use chicken too for a different taste

 Section 4: Detailed Recipe for Beef Stroganoff with Ground Beef